microsoft/fast/packages/fast-components-react-base/src/auto-suggest/README.md

 The input region of the component can be customized using the component's "inputRegion" render prop.

+The "isMenuOpen" prop enables authors to take control of when the menu is open.
+Setting "isMenuOpen" to false keeps the menu closed, and setting it to true keeps it open (unless there are no children, in which case it is always closed).

 ### Accessibility
 *Auto suggest* implements the recommended keyboard navigation scheme described [here](https://www.w3.org/TR/wai-aria-practices-1.1/#Listbox) for interacting with the listbox.